Elinor Florence, Author

 (Newer Christmas ornaments tend to be heavy, because they can hang on artificial branches — much sturdier than our Douglas fir tree.)

-traditional tree ornament snowflake
+traditional tree ornament, crocheted and starched white snowflake

-traditional tree light sparklers
+shoebox filled with crystal tree light sparklers

-They aren’t all the same size and some of them always fall off.
+They aren’t all the same size and some always fall off.
 Believe me, stepping on one of these things in your bare feet will cause you to limp for a week!

 However, they add so much sparkle that I always stick on a few dozen.